nodejs/node/doc/api/tls.markdown

   - `session`: Optional, a `Buffer` instance, containing TLS session

-  - `requestOCSP`: Optional, if `true` - OCSP status request extension would be added to client hello, and `OCSPResponse` event will be emitted on socket before establishing secure communication
+  - `requestOCSP`: Optional, if `true` - OCSP status request extension would be added to client hello, and `'OCSPResponse'` event will be emitted on socket before establishing secure communication

 ### Event: 'OCSPResponse'